 If you prefer to do this on your own, take these steps.
 First of all, set a budget.
 Figure out where you’re spending your money.
 How much do you really need in retirement?
 If you’re estimating that you need $40,000 but your expenses are $50,000 then it’s not going to work.

 Next, determine how much of those expenses need to come from your investments.
 For example you need $50,000 but your pension covers $40,000 then only $10,000 needs to come directly from your investments.
 Once you have this number, determine how many years you can take out that amount from your nest egg.
-(Don’t forget to factor in inflation.
-At the bottom of this post is a withdrawal calculator to make it easier for you!)
+(Don’t forget to factor in inflation.)

 If you find you don’t have enough you might want to consider working an extra year or two to continue saving for retirement.